bitshares/bitshares-core/README.md

     rpc-endpoint = 127.0.0.1:8090

-**NOTE:** To start a node with reduced RAM check the following: [Memory reduction for nodes](https://github.com/bitshares/bitshares-core/wiki/Memory-reduction-for-nodes).
+**NOTE:** Currently a full node requires 40GB of RAM.
+To start a node with reduced RAM check the following: [Memory reduction for nodes](https://github.com/bitshares/bitshares-core/wiki/Memory-reduction-for-nodes).

 After starting the witness node again, in a separate terminal you can run: